 The 1.3 kilometre section from Edenmont Road in Clematis to Emerald township runs along the Puffing Billy railway.
 This section was added to the trail in 2017 and finishes at the railway crossing at Como Street.
 The EDRT is incomplete for approximately 200 metres through Emerald township and pedestrians and cyclists need to take care travelling to Kilvington Drive to pick up the next section.

-The Emerald to Cockatoo section of the trail, which is 13 kilometres long and passes through Emerald Lake Park and Wrights State Forest, has existed for some time.
-This section of the trail was previously called the Emerald to Cockatoo Trail.
+The 6.2 kilometre Emerald to Cockatoo section passes starts at Kilvington Drive (at the railway crossing) and includes Emerald Lake Park and Wrights State Forest.
+This section of the trail has existed for some time and used to be called the Emerald to Cockatoo Multi Use Trail.

 The 6.5 kilometre Cockatoo to Gembrook section was added to the trail in 2017.
 This section follows Belgrave-Gembrook Road, Fielder Road and the Puffing Billy train line to Gembrook’s town centre.

 - Road and rail crossings occur along all sections of the trail.
 Please dismount and take care at all times.